icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

   Useful e.g. for sending a text command while a repeating text command is already ongoing.
   Can be enabled at [Settings... > Advanced... > Send > Allow concurrent sending].
-- Text terminals: Option to glue characters of a line together, enabled by default, resulting in fewer line breaks when simultaneously sending and receiving (rel. to feat. #19 and bug #176).
+- Text terminals: Option to glue characters of a line together, enabled by default, resulting in fewer line breaks when sending and receiving in full-duplex (related to feat. #19 and bug #176).
 - Text terminals: Option to wait for response, resulting in request and response being displayed adjacently.
 Useful for sending multi-line commands and files with ping-pong-style command sets (feature request #19 and bug #176).